Shubham-Singh-1/soceial/README.md

 To Run just do **npm start**

-For any issur feel free to contact
+For any issue feel free to contact